Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: EXPERIMENTS

-\paragraph{Implementation details.} All the tested models are efficient Transformer variants based on kernelized low-rank attention, with 6 decoder layers.
-In each layer, there are 8 attention heads.
-The hidden dimension is set to 512.
-The dimension of the feed-forward sub-layer is set to 2048.
-The feature map dimension $m$ is set to 64 in the low-rank approximation of the attention matrix.
-For our \FLT~models, the number of random features for RPE $r$ is set to 32.
-More details regarding training can be found in Appendix \ref{app:exp}.
-We use the validation perplexity as the evaluation metric: lower perplexity indicates better performances.
+\paragraph{Implementation details.} All the tested models are efficient Transformers based on kernelized low-rank attention, with 6 decoder layers.
+More details regarding model configurations and training are in the supplementary material.
+We use the validation perplexity as the evaluation metric; lower perplexity indicates better performance.